Invoice items

 Note: You can apply more than one tag to an invoice item to help you generate customised invoice item reports.

-To help you better understand the invoicing module, please visit the module overview page here.
+To help you better understand the Invoicing module, please visit the module overview page here.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.